howsoai/howso-docs/source/user_guide/advanced_capabilities/fanout_features.rst

 Using Configured Fan-out Features
 ----------------------------------
-Once fan-out features are configured, you as the user need to indicate to the Engine if a particular operation should filter out the cases with duplicated values while predicitng fan-out feature values.
+Once fan-out features are configured, you as the user need to indicate to the Engine if a particular operation should filter out the cases with duplicated values while predicting fan-out feature values.

 To do this, many Engine endpoints such as ``react``, ``react_series``, and ``react_aggregate`` support the ``filter_fanout_values`` flag.
 This flag defaults to ``False``, but when specified as ``True`` the Engine